The Old Quindaro Museum

 Backstory and Context

 When a request was mailed to every property and landowner in the area of Old Quindaro in 1982, the citizens of the town became worried.
 The request was for a “Special Use” permit for Browning Ferris Industries to create and run a sanitary landfill.
 The Landmark Commission did not pass the permit in 1983, but the Kansas City, Kansas Commission did.
 It was after this that a group of people from the area came together to talk about the issue that would affect their area.
 During this meeting, “The Concerned Citizens for Old Quindaro” was formed, and they created a board of directors with Jesse Hope as the Chairman, Accie Taylor as Vice Chairman, J.C.
 Clark as Secretary, and Kay Moore as Treasurer.
-This collection of people, with many other people of the area, has formed into the group present there now.
+This collection of people, raised funds to challenge the effort to turn their neighborhood into a landfill.

 "About."
 Old Quindaro Museum.
 Accessed July 3, 2015. http://www.ccoq.org/about